omunroe-com/books-2/restructuredtext/restructuredtext.rst

    This is another paragraph.

 The Python documentation has no convention for the horizontal lines.
 Propably they are not used at all.
-However, the documentation for reST uses hyphens in all examples.
+However, the documentation for |RST| uses hyphens in all examples.

 .. note::

    The purpose of horizontal lines is to signal a change in a subject between paragraphs in literature.
-In reST documents, the horizontal lines are rather used at the end of files with footnotes.
+In |RST| documents, the horizontal lines are rather used at the end of files with footnotes.

    If your editor allows you to quickly insert 80 hyphens at once, then you may